GlacialChat/glacial-chat/README.md

 Glacial Chat
 ---

 This is a personal app developed by Zihao Xu.
+(Sorry, this is not an open project, and we are not looking for active contributions).

-This `django` application utilizes `dropbox` api to store files, and `heroku` to deploy the app.
+This `django` application utilizes
+`dropbox` api to store files, and `heroku` to deploy the app.